Safety First!

 Keep it away from naked flames and electrical sparks.
 That said, with a flash point of 12°C, it is safer than acetone (-18°C) or petrol (-43°C).

-Keep it off your skin.
-That said, IPA was the main ingredient in the hand wash we were all deliberately putting on our hands during "lockdown", so it is not that big a deal.
+Try to keep it off your skin, but it is not that big a deal.
+IPA was the main ingredient in the hand wash we were all deliberately putting on our hands during "lockdown", so it is really not that hazardous.

 Disposal: If you only use the IPA for resin, you should be able to leave it in a clear, sealed bottle outside, and the resin will cure.
 The IPA can then be recovered and reused just by decanting off.
 Otherwise, allow to evaporate outside.